FormidableLabs/freactal/README.md

 Each state container can define a special effect called `initialize`.
 This effect will be implicitly invoked in two circumstances:

-1. During SSR, each state container with an `initialize` effect will invoke it, and the rendering process will wait the resolution of that effect before continuing with rendering.
+1. During SSR, each state container with an `initialize` effect will invoke it, and the rendering process will await the resolution of that effect before continuing with rendering.
-2. When running in the browser, each state container with an `initialize` effect wil invoke it when the container is mounted into the DOM.
+2. When running in the browser, each state container with an `initialize` effect will invoke it when the container is mounted into the DOM.

 #### `computed`